 About 100 relatives later flew to Switzerland on board a government plane.

 They were comforted by the royal couple as they left from a military airport near Brussels.

-Prime Minister Elio Di Rupo - who also travelled to Switzerland on Wednesday - told reporters in Sion that is was "an absolutely tragic day" for Belgium.'Like war'
+Prime Minister Elio Di Rupo - who also travelled to Switzerland on Wednesday - told reporters in Sion that is was "an absolutely tragic day" for Belgium.

 During the news conference Swiss prosecutor Olivier Elsig said the bus was nearly new.

 It hit a concrete wall that forms part of an emergency access section head-on, in a tunnel where the speed limit is 100km/h (62 mph).